Finite Neural Networks as Mixtures of Gaussian Processes: From Provable Error Bounds to Prior Selection: Approximating Gaussian Mixture Distributions by Discrete Distributions

-The push-forward operation induced by $\signature_\sC$ is a mapping from $\probMeas(\eucl^d)$ to $\discMeas_N(\eucl^d)$ and defines the \textit{signature} of a probability distribution.
-That is, as formalized in Definition \ref{def:sigagnature} below, a signature induced by $\signature_\sC$ is an approximation of a continuous distribution with a discrete one of support with a cardinality $N$. \begin{definition}[Signature of a Probability Distribution] The signature of a probability distribution $p\in\probMeas(\eucl^d)$ w.r.t.\ points $\sC=\{\vc_i\}_{i=1}^N\subset\eucl^d$ is the discrete distribution $\signature_\sC\#p = \sum_{i=1}^N \pi^{(i)} \delta_{c_i} \in\discMeas_N(\eucl^d)$, where $\pi^{(i)}=\prob_{\vz\sim p}[\vz\in\sR_i]$ with \end{definition} The intuition behind a signature is illustrated in Figure \ref{fig:signature}: the signature of distribution $p$ is a discretization of $p$ that assigns to each location $\vc_i\in \sC$ a probability given by the probability mass of $\sR_i$ according to $p$.
+\end{definition} The intuition behind a signature is illustrated in Figure \ref{fig:signature}: the signature of distribution $p$ is a discretization of $p$ that assigns to each location $\vc_i\in \sC$ a probability given by the probability mass of $\sR_i$ according to $p$.
 Note that partition $\{\sR_i\}_{i=1}^N$, as defined in Eqn \eqref{eq:VoronoiPartitionOfSignature}, is the Voronoi partition of $\eucl^d$ w.r.t.\ the Euclidean distance.
 Hence, the signature of a probability distribution can be interpreted as a discretization of the probability distribution w.r.t.\ a Voronoi partition of its support.
 In the remainder, we refer to $\sC$ as the locations of the signature, $|\sC|$ as the signature size, $\{\sR_i\}_{i=1}^N$ as the partition of a signature, and we call $\signature$ the signature operation.
-In the next subsection we show how we can efficiently bound $W_2(p,\signature_\sC\#p)$ in the case where $p$ is a Gaussian mixture distribution.